sonykus/vagrant-chef-mongodb/README.md

 I've written this sample script framework while attending the Mongo University M102 "MongoDB for DBAs" course.
 It roughly reflects "Chapter 4: Replication".
 But it could also be used as a decent example on how to set up Chef, write your first cookbook, then spin up some new machines and apply your new recipes against them.

-My TARGETS to achieve with this small weekend project have been to:
+My GOALS to achieve with this small weekend project have been to:
 - play around with Vagrant using Chef as a provisioner.
 - learn how to set up Chef, provision a Chef Server and a ChefDK box, and configure everything programatically.
 - create a small cookbook for spawning up MongoDB servers.